snimu/rebasin-results/hlb-CIFAR10/RESULTS.md

 # hlb-CIFAR10: Git re-basin results

-These are the from forking [tysam-code/hlb-CIFAR10](https://github.com/tysam-code/hlb-CIFAR10).
+These are the results from forking [tysam-code/hlb-CIFAR10](https://github.com/tysam-code/hlb-CIFAR10).
 See [snimu/hlb-CIFAR10](https://github.com/snimu/hlb-CIFAR10) for the fork.

 Below are first the losses and accuracies plotted for the model, then a graph of the model itself